Stay Informed!

 Receiving Brain Tumour Foundation of Canada’s Research Studentship has been instrumental in my scientific growth, not only in developing my technical and analytical skills, but also in deepening my connection to the brain cancer community and the impact of Canadian research on patients and their families.
 My experience at McMaster’s Centre for Discovery in Cancer Research reinforced my passion for translational neuro-oncology and reaffirmed my long-term aspiration of becoming a clinician-scientist dedicated to advancing treatments for this devastating disease.

-In the coming months, I will remain involved in this project during my fourth-year thesis, supporting ongoing drug validation and preparing for the transition into in vivo testing for my upcoming summer.
+In the coming months, I will remain involved in this project during my fourth-year thesis, supporting ongoing drug validation and preparing for the transition to in vivo testing this summer.
 These steps will help lay the groundwork for future clinical translation and bring us closer to developing novel therapies for patients facing recurrent glioblastoma.